dioptra-io/caracal/README.md

 ```

 If you're using macOS, we recommend to [build the native executable](#building-from-source) as Docker for Mac
-seems to rewrite the IP header fields where encode probe information.
+seems to rewrite the IP header fields where we encode probe information.

 ## Features